norhangithub/Intermediate_SQL_Data_Analytics/README.md

 # Intermediate SQL - Sales Analysis

 I'm pleased to announce that I have successfully finished Intermediate SQL course by Luke Barousse on YouTube.
 This has been a great experience to sharpen my data manipulation and analysis skills.
+And here is the final project for this course.

 ## Overview
 Analysis of customer behavior, retention, and lifetime value for an e-commerce company to improve customer retention and maximize revenue.